bluesky/tiled/docs/source/how-to/helm.md

 ```

 The dependent chart(s): tiled and any other services that *should live and die with the
-tiled instance* can be referenced from the Chart.yaml:
+tiled instance* are referenced from the Chart.yaml:

 ```yaml
 apiVersion: v2